 - Homework: Students will take turns in presenting completed homework in class, and grading will be done by evaluating the participation in the tutorial sessions. - Project: The project will be an ontology modeling project which will have several parts and run over the whole quarter.
-Students are expected to write an experience report on each part. - Class Presentations: The class presentations will be assigned in the first week.
-Options are presentation of prominent ontology software tools or of original research papers. - Final Exam: The final exam will be oral, i.e. in the form of a short interview (20 minutes), with the examiner asking questions and the student answering.
+Students are expected to write an experience report on each part. - Class Presentations: The class presentations will consist of original research papers. - Final Exam: The final exam will be oral, i.e. in the form of a short interview (20 minutes), with the examiner asking questions and the student answering.